Disability Grievance Policy for Students

-- If the issue concerns a claim of discrimination based on the denial of a requested accommodation by the LEC (procedures for requesting an accommodation from the LEC are available in the Graduate Catalog and the Undergraduate Catalog and on the LEC website at apu.edu/lec/), the student must promptly make an appointment to meet with the director of the LEC.
-The LEC director will meet with the student, review the matter, and promptly issue a written decision and provide a copy of the written decision to the student.
-If the LEC director’s decision is adverse to the student, the LEC director will inform the student of the student’s right to file a formal complaint under this grievance process.
+- If the issue concerns a claim of discrimination based on the denial of a requested accommodation by ASC Accessibility and Disability Resources (procedures for requesting an accommodation from ASC Accessibility and Disability Resources are available in the academic catalog and on the Accessibility and Disability Resources webpage), the student must promptly make an appointment to meet with the director of accessibility and disability resources.
+The accessibility and disability resources director will meet with the student, review the matter, and promptly issue a written decision and provide a copy of the written decision to the student.
+If the accessibility and disability resources director’s decision is adverse to the student, the accessibility and disability resources director will inform the student of the student’s right to file a formal complaint under this grievance process.

-- If the issue concerns other claims of disability-related discrimination (including, as examples, harassment, lack of accessibility, unequal treatment, or non-LEC denials of accommodations), where the claim is against an APU department, faculty, or staff member or a third party, the student must make best efforts to utilize the informal procedures provided in the Initial Grievance and Appeal Procedures section of the Graduate and Professional Student Grievance and Appeal Procedures (for graduate and professional students), and in the Undergraduate Academic Grievance Policy (for undergraduate students).
-In addition, the student is encouraged to raise the issue with the LEC, as the director or associate director for the LEC is available to serve as a resource for informally resolving disability-related grievances.
+- If the issue concerns other claims of disability-related discrimination (including, as examples, harassment, lack of accessibility, unequal treatment, or non-accessibility services denials of accommodations), where the claim is against an APU department, faculty, or staff member or a third party, the student must make best efforts to utilize the informal procedures provided in the Initial Grievance and Appeal Procedures section of the Graduate and Professional Student Grievance and Appeal Procedures (for graduate and professional students), and in the Undergraduate Grievance Policy (for undergraduate students).
+In addition, the student is encouraged to raise the issue with ASC Accessibility and Disability Resources, as the director of accessibility and disability resources is available to serve as a resource for informally resolving disability-related grievances.
 The student is encouraged also to report any claims of harassment by university employees to APU’s Office of Human Resources by calling (626) 815-4526.

 - Complaints must be filed as soon as possible, but in no event later than 10 calendar days after the end of the term in which the claimed discrimination occurred.